-We find it not at all difficult to agree with the views expressed in your letter of March 7th, and assure you that we stand adamant on the subject of driving physiotherapy and such adulteration out of our chiropractic schools.
+We find it not at all difficult to agree with the views expressed in your letter of March 7th, and assure you that we stand adamant on

 It is our belief that the aforementioned can best be accomplished via science, that is, by the heads of better schools making it clear to all that chiropractic is not a so-called philosophy or intelligent ideal, but a hard and fast science consonant with the established sciences of physics, geometry, and the like.
 Such a stand will, of course, reduce our field of application to an extent, but we should be doing that now, what with refraining from treating cancer, and such.